-Homelessness in Maryland worsens during COVID-19 pandemic | WTOP
+Homelessness in Maryland Worsens During COVID-19 Pandemic | WTOP

 Multiple advocacy groups have expanded their programs to try to handle the surge in cases, as one agency said requests for help have nearly tripled from March to early October.

-Of all 2020 tenants through early October who needed financial assistance at the Fair Housing Action Center, 67% are women and 57% are Black.
+Of all 2020 tenants through early October who needed financial assistance at the Fair Housing Action Center, 67% were women and 57% were Black.

 “Sadly, those two numbers rarely change much.
 We always see a majority of Black women, most with children,” Ott said.